 So the modutrak modules use a unique turnout control utilizing an RCA jack.
 When the modules are on display at a show, we have to worry about prying fingers and wouldn’t want someone to throw a random turnout using the typical push button or flip-switch control.
 The RCA jack allows for a flush interface and a shorted-out RCA plug to control the turnout.
 We’ll do a full feature on this system at a later date but here is what it looks like when it is complete.

 I also installed the facia boards on the sides, painted them and also applied some earth colored paint to most of the pink foam.

 The next installment will cover the start of all the structure building.
-Meanwhile if you have any questions or comments on this story, click on the green button below to go to our discussion forums.
+Meanwhile if you have any questions or comments on this story, click on the blue button below to go to our discussion forums.

 Discuss this story in our forums…